 Item-Based Collaborative Filtering

 This type of filtering is based entirely on user activities and the description of products.
 This includes the past activities performed on the website, the time they are browsing and user location.
-Based on these data, a profile is created for each user, consisting of all the information in clusters.
-Through Machine Learning, this process is automated.
+Based on these data, recommendation engine creates profile for each user which consist of all the information in clusters.
+Machine Learning automates this process.
 It has been proved to be one of the recommendation engine’s biggest assets as it can recommend products in real-time.

 Once the analysis is done, what is left is to give the customers what they want at the right time with the right price – Recommendation.

 If it is your business, don’t you want to know what is going on after integrating the recommendation engine with your website?
-So, for this, many recommendation engine platforms provide you with the option to view the number of recommendations made by the machine in one day.
+Which is why many recommendation engine platforms provide you with the option to view the number of recommendations made by the machine in one day.
 See the image for reference.

 We hope this blog has answered all your questions about the recommendation engine.
 Now to experience how the recommendation engine actually works, Take a 14-Day Free Trial of Alie now.